-Through all of this, Jackie continued to volunteer her time and talents as a MARE photographer.
-She continued to build rapport with both the social workers she was working with as a photographer in addition to the workers she was working with through her family’s own adoption process.
+Through all of this, Jackie continued to volunteer for MARE.
+She built rapport with the social workers she was working with as a photographer, as well as the social workers she was working with through her family’s own adoption process.

 While Jackie and Jay waited for the finalization of their daughter’s adoption, Erykah’s biological brother was born.
-Jackie and Jay decided to keep the siblings together, and Cole came home to the family directly from the hospital at two weeks old, about one and a half years after Erykah entered their lives.
+Jackie and Jay decided to keep the siblings together, and Cole came home to the family directly from the hospital at two weeks old, about a year and a half after Erykah entered their lives.
 Though saddened by the recent loss of Erykah and Cole’s birth mother, Jackie feels blessed for the special bond they had and grateful she is able to tell the kids how much their birth mother loved them.

 To this day, Jackie still volunteers with MARE as a photographer.
 In addition to raising her two beautiful children with her husband, she is able to capture portraits of children seeking permanent families, not unlike her own children early in their lives.
 Jay and Jackie provide unconditional love to their two children and could not imagine their lives any other way.
 They are so grateful that adoption has given them the gift of becoming parents to two amazing children who have given their lives so much purpose and meaning.
-They celebrate adoption and hope by sharing their story that they can encourage others to consider adopting as well.
+They celebrate adoption and hope by sharing their story, they can encourage others to consider adopting as well.